ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 A slightly bigger issue is your "peer reputation".
 All peers in the network maintain a rating for all other peers based on past activity.
 It basically boils down to the amount of valid data exchanged.
 As your node sends valid data to peers, your reputation increases.
-Reputation is currently tracked by IP:PORT, so whenever your IP changes, your repuation will be reset.
+Reputation is currently tracked by IP:PORT, so whenever your IP changes, your reputation will be reset.

 Reputation primarily comes into play when you mine a solution, Peers will process the solutions of higher reputation peers first.
 So if you have a low reputation and mine a block at about